It’s Time for Your Practicum!

 Your practicum placements will enhance the topics you learn while in class and it will give you a chance to develop practical skills and knowledge.
 This experience will enhance your resume and your chances to gain meaningful employment upon graduation.

 Think of your practicum placement as an opportunity to audition for full time employment and secure excellent employment references.

 In order to have this practicum experience you must have successfully completed all previous terms/courses as well as demonstrated satisfactory attendance and punctuality throughout the program within the first two terms of the program.
 You will also have to complete the mandatory immunization and Vulnerable Persons forms that are expected of many health care related employers (See forms) and have them submitted prior to starting school again in the fall of your third term.
 Due to the extreme importance placed on this component, know that you cannot graduate unless you have successfully completed the 188 hours of practicum.

 The practicum is graded (S/U) satisfactory or unsatisfactory based upon the employer’s evaluation, practicum report and the submission of all evaluations.
-Final grades will be posted when the final material are submitted to the Registrar’s Office.
+Final grades will be posted when the final material are submitted to Enrolment Services.

 Download the Checklist